Why do we underestimate how long it will take to complete a task?

 We prefer to focus on the positive

 All of this means that when we set out to plan a project, we are likely to focus on imagined successful outcomes rather than potential pitfalls, and we are likely to overestimate how capable we (and our team members) are of meeting certain goals.
-While enthusiasm is certainly important for any venture, it can become toxic if it comes at the expense of being realistic.
+While enthusiasm is certainly important for any venture, it can become problematic if it comes at the expense of being realistic.

 We become anchored to our original plan

 Anchoring is especially problematic if our original plans were unrealistically optimistic.
-Even if our initial predictions were massively inaccurate, we still feel tethered to those numbers as we try to reassess.
+Even if our initial predictions were massively inaccurate, we still feel tethered to those numbers even as we try to reassess.
 This leads us to make insufficient adjustments to our plans as we go along, preferring to make minor tweaks rather than major changes (even if major changes are necessary).

 We write off negative information